RareSkills/blog/solidity-style-guide/solidity-style-guide.md

 *   If you have a lot of storage variables, you can define all the storage variables in a single contract, then inherit from that contract to gain access to those storage variables.

 *   If your functions require a significant amount of parameters, use a struct to pass the information around.

-*   If you need a lot of imports, you can import all the files and types into one solidity file, then import that file (you would need to intentionally break the rule about named imports).
+*   If you need a lot of imports, you can import all the files and types into one Solidity file, then import that file (you would need to intentionally break the rule about named imports).

 *   Use libraries to group functions of the same category together and make files smaller.

 Organizing large codebases is an art.
 The best way to learn it is to study codebases of large established projects.